-Getting started with TypeScript PDF Viewer (Server-Backed)
+Getting Started with TypeScript PDF Viewer (Server-Backed)

-22 May 20264 minutes to read
+24 Jun 20265 minutes to read

-This guide explains how to create and run the TypeScript PDF Viewer in server-backed mode.
+This section explains how to create and run the TypeScript PDF Viewer in server-backed mode.
 In this mode, PDF rendering and processing are performed on a server-side web service, while the TypeScript application acts as the client.

 Prerequisites